tchen10/testSpringJenkins/README.md

 - You can make sure you have it by `git remote`
 - You'll need to put an ssh key up on heroku to be able to push to it `heroku keys:add ~/.ssh/id_rsa.pub`
 - Now you can deploy! `git push heroku master`

+## Runing the application on Https
+You can run the application on https locally by typing `https://localhost:8443`.